ERC-IIITH/Verilog-Library/CONTRIBUTING.md

 ```
 7. Create a PR by going to the repo's page and clicking the "New pull request" button.
 Please make sure your PR title and description are descriptive and self explanatory.

+## File structure
+Please maintain the file structure of the repository.
+Each module has to be in a folder named after the module itself.
+The testbench for the module should also be located in the same folder.
+The testbench will be named after the module with the suffix "_tb".
+There is no need to push the vcd dumps or compiled binaries.
+When using include statements to include other modules from the library, make sure you use the file path with respect to the repo and not your local paths.

 # PR guidelines
 1. Codes must be general purpose and re-usable (We do not want codes specific to your assignment xD).
 1. Documentation PRs are acceptable.